How do you start a business? You just start!

 5. Last but most importantly, don’t do it alone!

 You’ll never be able to think of every solution, perspective, or pain point all by yourself.
-That’s why we brought together a diverse group of curious, smart, and driven people from all kinds of backgrounds.
-We had people with backgrounds in Medicine, Business, Engineering, Arts, Law, Marketing, Science, Computer Science, and even an Insectologist!
+That’s why we bring together a diverse group of curious, smart, and driven people from all kinds of backgrounds.

 Find a group of other people with different perspectives and from different disciplines for faster and more effective outcomes.
 You’ll be amazed by how much your ideas will be changed.
 It’s also a lot more fun!

 If you want any advice developing your startup idea, contact us on email@example.com

 Nothing beats the real-life experience of doing Startup Sprint.
 Applications for our next edition in October are now open – closing Sun 22 Sept.
 Register here.

 Wade Institute of Entrepreneurship is a leading centre for entrepreneurial education.
 We deliver programs to accelerate learning, creation and connection.